-On the PDXpert Server, click the Reset the database contents help topic.button to clear the previous database.
-See the
+On the PDXpert Server, click the \Library subfolder.
+See the Reset the database and library help topic.button to clear the previous database and all files contained in the

 Copy your saved library files into the empty data directory path's \Library subfolder.

 In the System changes area, click the button to open the Restore From Backup dialog.
 Navigate to the location where your backup file is saved, select the correct backup file, and click the button to immediately load the backup file into the server.
-A new database index is created, and a large database may take a while to re-index.
+The system makes a new database index.
+A large database may take a while to re-index.